ktychn/cse15l-lab-reports/Report3.md

 ```
 ./technical/government/Media/Abuse_penalties.txt
 ```
 In this example, I used the `-maxdepth` option to specify that the `find` command should only search at most 2 directory levels below the `./technical/government` directory for files whose names contained the string "Abuse".
-This returned a file within the `Media` subdirectory, which is within the `government` directory, so this command could be useful when you want to explicitly search only certain levels of a filesystem.
+This returned a file called "Abuse_penalties.txt" within the `Media` subdirectory, which is within the `government` directory, so this command could be useful when you want to explicitly search only certain levels of a filesystem.

 Example 2:
 - Command: